cdotglazewski/siteGlazewskiMetrics/README.md

 # GlazewskiMetrics

-The majority of important code is in mysite/myapp/views.py and the static html files
+The majority of important code is in mysite/myapp/views.py and mysite/myapp/static/myapp html files